Foreign policy of the first Trump administration: Germany

-American relations with Germany have worsened under President Donald Trump, especially regarding trade and NATO.
-During the campaign Trump was critical of German chancellor Angela Merkel and her handling of the European migrant crisis, saying "Everyone thought she was a really great leader and now she's turned out to be this catastrophic leader.
+American relations with Germany have worsened under President Trump, especially regarding trade and NATO.
+During the 2016 campaign Trump was critical of German chancellor Angela Merkel and her handling of the European migrant crisis, saying "Everyone thought she was a really great leader and now she's turned out to be this catastrophic leader.
 And she'll be out if they don't have a revolution."
 In July 2016, German Foreign Minister Frank-Walter Steinmeier stated that he was concerned about what he sees as Trump's contradictory promises to "make America strong again" while simultaneously reducing involvement overseas.
 Steinmeier said that Trump's proposed policies "would be dangerous not only for the United States, but for Europe and the rest of the world as well".

 After becoming president, Trump met with Merkel at the White House on March 17, 2017.
 The meeting was described as "awkward"; Trump failed to shake hands with Merkel for a photo op, and he made a joke about wiretapping which fell flat.
 The two "politely disagreed on everything from immigration to free trade and the value of seeking multinational agreements."
 The next day Trump tweeted, "Germany owes vast sums of money to NATO & the United States must be paid more for the powerful, and very expensive, defense it provides to Germany!"
 He also tried to get Merkel to talk about bilateral trade issues, but she pointed out that EU members only negotiate as a unit.

 In May 2017, at a meeting with European leaders in Brussels, Trump denounced Germany concerning the trade deficit as "bad, very bad", adding "Look at the millions of cars they sell in the US.
 Terrible.
 We will stop this."
 He threatened to impose a 35% tax on German car imports.
 A few days later Merkel suggested that Germany and Europe can no longer fully rely on the United States; and saying "we Europeans must really take our destiny into our own hands", also hinting to the decision by the United Kingdom to leave the European Union.
 However she underlined the importance of friendly relations with the United States, the United Kingdom as well as Russia.

 In late July 2020, the Trump administration announced its intentions to disperse 12,000 American troops from Germany and move the headquarters of U.S. European Command (EUCOM) from Germany to Belgium in a major repositioning of forces, reportedly because Germany was not spending enough on its defense budget.
 Of the U.S. troops stationed in Germany, 6,400 will also return to the United States.
 Another 5,400 will be moved to other locations in Europe that already house American troops but pay less of a percentage of its GDP than that of Germany.